AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-log-messages/lp-logs.md

 uid: lp-logs
 ---

-# PI to OCS logs
+# PI to Data Hub logs

-PI to OCS logs help you troubleshoot errors, and view information about account-related activity for both on-prem and cloud components.
+PI to Data Hub logs help you troubleshoot errors, and view information about account-related activity for both on-prem and cloud components.